CSCphilip/brilliantwear/README.md

 ## Admin dashboard pages

 A dashboard was created for admins of Brilliantwear where they can, for instance, add new products and check contact requests from users.
+To reach the dashboard pages an admin needs to log in.
 The following images show some of the dashboard pages.

 <img src="https://github.com/CSCphilip/brilliantwear/blob/main/fullstack-next/dashboard-page-images/dashboard-home.png" style=" width:700px ; height:380px "  >